paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2013-05-27-web_typography.markdown

 ## Bringing Order to Typographic Chaos
 Although the content of Bradshaw's Guide is well suited to hypertext, its chaotic and haphazard victorian typography, featuring a mix of fonts, weights and widths, felt somewhat at odds with the more structured nature of the web.

-{% figure "Scan of the inside cover of Bradshaw's 1866 railway handbook" %}
+{% figure caption:'Scan of the inside cover of Bradshaw's 1866 railway handbook' %}
 ![](/assets/images/2013/05/web_typography_bradshaws_cover.png)
 {% endfigure %}